 Does an eSIM work well in Guadalajara?

 Yes.
-The eSIM works in Guadalajara by connecting to the local mobile networks with the widest coverage, offering 4G and 5G in the metropolitan area.
+The eSIM works in Guadalajara by connecting to the local mobile networks with the best coverage, offering 4G and 5G in the metropolitan area.
 It installs in 1 minute, keeps your Spanish number, and provides stable internet in the historic center, Chapultepec, Providencia, and the nearby towns of Jalisco.

-Upon arriving at GDL airport
+Upon arrival at GDL airport

 GB for your trip to Jalisco

-| Duration | Traveler Profile | Recommended GB |
+| Duration | Traveler profile | Estimated GB |

 |---|---|---|

-| Weekend | Light urban tourism | 3-5 GB |
+| Weekend | Light urban tourism, hotel with Wi-Fi | 3-5 GB |

-| 1 week | City + Tequila Route | 5-10 GB |
+| 1 week | City + tequila route | 5-10 GB |

-| 2 weeks | Jalisco + more of Mexico | 10-15 GB |
+| 2 weeks | Jalisco + more cities in Mexico | 10-15 GB |

-| Work / Nomad | Video calls and uploading content | Large data plan |
+| Work / digital nomad | Video calls and content uploads | Large data plan |

 Setting up the eSIM is quick and done only once.
 The key: get it ready in Spain with Wi-Fi and arrive in Guadalajara simply by activating data.